-Hawaii has great weather year-round, says Aaron Mandich, who was born and raised in Hawaii and founded the site Flight Baron.
+Hawaii has great weather year-round, said Aaron Mandich, who was born and raised in Hawaii and founded the site Flight Baron.
 The average temperature fluctuates only about 8 degrees between winter and summer.
-Therefore, says Mandich, you can visit at practically any time of the year and have a great experience so there's no need to rush when booking your flight.
+Therefore, Mandich said, you can visit at practically any time of the year and have a great experience so there's no need to rush when booking your flight.

 However much time you spend searching for the best deal, it's likely that between booking your hotel and when you arrive, the price will drop.
-JB Rosenberg, author of Vacation Guru: Become a Savvy Traveler While Saving Thousands of Dollars, suggests using Pruvo.net, which monitors hotel prices for you.
-"Once you book a hotel with the free cancellation option, forward your email confirmation to Pruvo and if Pruvo finds a better price for the exact same hotel they'll notify you and refer you to the website where the better deal was found and provide instructions on how to get that deal," says Rosenberg.
+J.B.
+Rosenberg, author of Vacation Guru: Become a Savvy Traveler While Saving Thousands of Dollars, suggests using Pruvo.net, which monitors hotel prices for you.
+"Once you book a hotel with the free cancellation option, forward your email confirmation to Pruvo and if Pruvo finds a better price for the exact same hotel they'll notify you and refer you to the website where the better deal was found and provide instructions on how to get that deal," Rosenberg said.

-The same price-monitoring concept can be applied to car rental prices, says Rosenberg.
+The same price-monitoring concept can be applied to car rental prices, Rosenberg said.
 After you've booked a car rental, submit the details to a site like Autoslash (under the section "Track a Rental.")
-The site will notify you if a better price is found for the exact same car rental location and automobile type, Rosenberg explains.
+The site will notify you if a better price is found for the exact same car rental location and automobile type, Rosenberg explained.